-- (a) An SRAS Provider must submit a test report to AEMO after each SRAS Test. - (b) A relevant NSP must, on request, provide data, observations and assistance to the SRAS Provider for the purpose of preparing the test report. - (c) All test reports must: - (i) document the steps of the SRAS Test consistent with the approved Test Procedure; - (ii) document the results, including all relevant evidence specified in Appendix A; - (iii) if applicable, indicate how and why the approved Test Procedure was not followed in any respect; and - (iv) identify any unexpected outcomes identified by the SRAS Provider or a relevant NSP, that may require changes to either the SRAS Test Procedure or the procedures for an actual major supply disruption. - (d) In addition, for an SRAS Test conducted under an SRAS Agreement, the test report must: - (i) be provided within 15 business days; - (ii) state whether the contracted levels of performance and minimum technical requirements were achieved; and - (iii) state reasons for any failure to establish any required item, the remedial actions taken (or to be taken) to resolve those matters, the results of any remedial actions, and the expected timeframe in which incomplete remedial actions will be completed.
+- (a) An SRAS Provider must submit a test report to AEMO after each SRAS Test. - (b) A relevant NSP must, on request, provide data, observations and assistance to the SRAS Provider for the purpose of preparing the test report. - (b)(c) All test reports must: - document the steps of the SRAS Test consistent with the approved $\frac{SRAS}{P}$ Test $\frac{P}{P}$ procedure; - (ii) document the results, including all relevant evidence specified in Appendix A; and - if applicable, indicate how and why the approved SRAS-Test pProcedure was not followed in any respect; and - (iii)(iv) identify any unexpected outcomes identified by the SRAS Provider or a relevant NSP, that may require changes to either the SRAS Test Procedure or the procedures for an actual major supply disruption. - (e)(d) In addition, for an SRAS Test conducted under an SRAS Agreement, the test report must: - (i) be provided within 15 business days; - (ii) state whether the contracted levels of performance and minimum technical requirements were achieved; and - (iii) state reasons for any failure to establish any required item, the remedial actions taken (or to be taken) to resolve those matters, the results of any remedial actions, and the expected timeframe in which incomplete remedial actions will be completed.